The Extensive Guide to How to Sell More Software During the Holidays

 11 days that have some kind of theme you can explore.

 So, you can start drafting already your Holidays Marketing Plan.
-Build great content, eye-candy designs and slick ads around these themes.
+Build great content, eye-candy designs, and slick ads around these themes.

-- ThanksGiving - Generic discounts for all products
+- Thanksgiving - Generic discounts for all products

 - Black Friday - Clearing out your stocks, people will buy almost ANYTHING during this day

-- Cyber Monday - people will buy gadgets like hot cakes, so you better create bundles that match the electronics people will buy.
+- Cyber Monday - people will buy gadgets like hot cakes, so you better create bundles that match the electronics people buy.

-- Giving Tuesday - is all about giving to charity, so maybe to can create a flash sale with a part of sales going to a charity of choice.
+- Giving Tuesday - is all about giving to charity, so maybe to can create a flash sale with a part of the sales going to a charity of choice.
 Or better yet, ask your customer what charity deserves the money.

-- Last Night of Chanukah - prepare a "kosher" deal for your jewish customers.
+- Last Night of Chanukah - prepare a "kosher" deal for your Jewish customers.

-- Stamp and ship Day - first tried in 2012, maybe it will stick with people this year.
+- Stamp and ship Day - was first tried in 2012, maybe it will stick with people this year.
 If you sell physical copies of your product, help your customers by taking care of the delivery process to their loved ones.
-So if someone buys your product they could have to option to send the present directly to their loved ones, just in time for Christmas.
+So if someone buys your product, they could have to option to send the present directly to their loved ones, just in time for Christmas.